-Warning: DOMDocument::loadXML(): Space required after the Public Identifier in Entity, line: 1 in /home/xavierfa/www/www/wp-content/plugins/wordpress-amazon-associate/APaPi/AmazonProduct/Result.php on line 149
+Warning: DOMDocument::loadXML(): Opening and ending tag mismatch: hr line 5 and body in Entity, line: 6 in /home/xavierfa/www/www/wp-content/plugins/wordpress-amazon-associate/APaPi/AmazonProduct/Result.php on line 149

-Warning: DOMDocument::loadXML(): SystemLiteral " or ' expected in Entity, line: 1 in /home/xavierfa/www/www/wp-content/plugins/wordpress-amazon-associate/APaPi/AmazonProduct/Result.php on line 149
+Warning: DOMDocument::loadXML(): Opening and ending tag mismatch: body line 5 and html in Entity, line: 7 in /home/xavierfa/www/www/wp-content/plugins/wordpress-amazon-associate/APaPi/AmazonProduct/Result.php on line 149

 Warning: Invalid argument supplied for foreach() in /home/xavierfa/www/www/wp-content/plugins/wordpress-amazon-associate/APaPi/AmazonProduct/Result.php on line 160